symbol/symbol-docs/source/concepts/namespace.rst

     :widths: 20 30 50
     :delim: ;

-    0x414E; :ref:`NamespaceRegistrationTransaction <namespace-registration-transaction>`; Register a namespace to organize your assets.
+    0x414E; :ref:`namespaceregistrationtransaction`; Register a namespace to organize your assets.
-    0x424E; :ref:`AddressAliasTransaction <address-alias-transaction>`; Attach a namespace name to an account.
+    0x424E; :ref:`addressaliastransaction`; Attach a namespace name to an account.
-    0x434E; :ref:`MosaicAliasTransaction <mosaic-alias-transaction>`; Attach a namespace name to a mosaic.
+    0x434E; :ref:`mosaicaliastransaction`; Attach a namespace name to a mosaic.

 ******
 Guides